CS3398-Io-StudentLoans/WayPathIO/A3/design.md

 The team member working on the main method will work implementing what the workable classes and managers will do.

 ## Interfaces
-This team member will design the two interfaces, iWorkable and iFeedable.
-By separating the two different types of interfaces, we follow the **interface separation principle.** If we place the two interfaces in one interface, robots will implement the eat() method, which they don't need to use.
+* Design the two interfaces: iWorkable and iFeedable.
+* By separating the two different types of interfaces, we follow the **interface separation principle.** If we place the two interfaces in one interface, robots will implement the eat() method, which they don't need to use.

-The interface separation principle states that interfaces should be separated into many specific interfaces rather than one interface that has extraneous methods that a class may not need.
+- The interface separation principle states that interfaces should be separated into many specific interfaces rather than one interface that has extraneous methods that a class may not need.

 ## Manager Class
-This team member will design the manager class, which can maange and set workers to work.
-The manager class also needs to eat and work, so it should also implement the iFeedable and iWorkable interfaces.
+* Implements the iFeedable and iWorkable interfaces.
+* Methods: eat(), work(), manage(), and setWorker()

 ## Worker Class
-This team member will design the worker, which implements the iFeedable and iWorkable interfaces.
+* Implements the iFeedable and iWorkable interfaces.
+* Methods: eat() and work()

 ## Robot Class
-This team member will design the robot, which implements the iWorkable interfaces.
+* Implements the iWorkable interfaces.
+* Methods: work()